okta/okta-oidc-ios/README.md

 chmod +x /{path_to_script_folder}/carthage.sh
 ```

-3. Run the script whenewher you want to use Carthage:
+3. Run the script whenever you want to use Carthage:
 ```sh
 carthage.sh update
 ```